Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'DeadCropPercentage' - The amount of crops that a heatwave and frost can kill.
 (Note: Frost will kill more than heatwaves).
 Default: '.1' Valid range is 0 to 1.

- - 'CropResistance' - This represents the resistance an averagecrop has to heatwaves.
-Frosts have half this resistance.
+ - 'CropResistance' - This represents the resistance an average crop has to heatwaves and frosts.
 Default: '.4' Valid Range is 0 to 1.

  - 'DarkFogChance' - This controls the chance of the darker fog appearing.
 Default is set to '.0875' (or a 1/8th chance if it's foggy it'll be dark fog.)
 Valid Range is 0 to 1.

  - 'ChanceOfGettingSick' - Controls the chance you'll get sick when conditions are matched.
 Default is set to '.7' for (70% chance).
 Valid Range is 0 to 1.

+ - 'Use12HourTime' - Tells it whether or not to use 12hour time or not.
+Defaults to false.